-35. Introducing the item, the Chair noted that since the 136th meeting of the Committee of Permanent Representatives, held on 29 September 2016, eight subcommittee meetings on 13 October 2016, 18 October 2016, 25 October 2016, 3 November 2016, 17 November 2016, 24 November 2016, 29 November 2016 and 8 December 2016, three meetings of the informal open-ended working group established by the Committee on 29 September 2016 and one briefing by the Secretariat to the Committee had been held.
-Referring to the document entitled "Chair's report of the subcommittee of the Committee of Permanent Representatives" (UNEP/CPR/137/5), she emphasized that at the extraordinary meeting of the Committee of Permanent Representatives, held on 5 December 2016, the subcommittee had reached consensus on the theme of pollution for the third session of the Environment Assembly and that Member States had been requested to submit additional inputs on framing the theme, the types of outcomes to be expected and the wording of the title by 12 January 2017.
-The first outline of the draft report on the theme would be prepared by the Executive Director and discussed during the fourth annual meeting of the subcommittee of the Committee of Permanent Representatives.

-36. During the meeting on the implementation of the programme of work and budget held on 13 October 2017, Member States who had not yet done so had been encouraged to contribute to the Environment Fund and to help to offset the current deficit through financial contribution for the third session of the Environment Assembly.
-In the discussions on marine and coastal ecosystems that took place on 8 December 2016, the subcommittee had agreed on the need to establish a friends of oceans group to monitor ocean and marine-related programmes and to look at possible outcomes related to oceans at the third session.

-37. Following the establishment of the informal open-ended working group, the group had held three meetings on 25 October 2016, 10 November 2016 and 6 December 2016.
-The meetings discussed the following matters: modalities for the operation of the group; preparations for the meeting of the bureaux of the Committee and the Environment Assembly, held on 27 and 28 October 2016; documentation, translation and interpretation; and the structure and agenda of the fourth annual meeting of the subcommittee of the Committee of Permanent Representatives, to held from 6 to 9 March 2017.
+- 35. Introducing the item, the Chair noted that since the 136th meeting of the Committee of Permanent Representatives, held on 29 September 2016, eight subcommittee meetings had been held as well as three meetings of the informal open-ended working group established by the Committee on 29 September 2016 and one briefing by the secretariat to the Committee.
+Referring to the document entitled "Chair's report of the subcommittee of the Committee of Permanent Representatives" (UNEP/CPR/137/5), she said that the Committee of Permanent Representatives, at its extraordinary meeting held on 5 December 2016, had endorsed the consensus reached by the subcommittee at its meeting on 29 November 2016 on the theme of pollution for the third session of the Environment Assembly, demonstrating the determination of Member States to ensure the success of the third session of the Environment Assembly.
+At the subcommittee meeting on 29 November 2016, Member States had been requested to submit additional inputs on framing the theme, the types of outcomes to be expected and the wording of the title by 12 January 2017.
+The first outline of the draft report on the theme would be prepared by the Executive Director and discussed during the fourth annual meeting of the subcommittee of the Committee of Permanent Representatives. - 36.
+During the subcommittee meeting on the implementation of the programme of work and budget, held on 13 October 2016, Member States who had not yet done so had been encouraged to contribute to the Environment Fund and to help to offset the current deficit through financial contribution for the third session of the Environment Assembly.
+In the discussions on marine and coastal ecosystems at its meeting held on 8 December 2016, the subcommittee had agreed on the need to establish a "friends of oceans group" to monitor ocean and marine-related programmes and to look at possible outcomes related to oceans at the third session. - 37.
+The three meetings of the informal open-ended working group had been held on 25 October, 10 November and 6 December 2016 with discussions focusing on: modalities for the operation of the group; preparations for the meeting of the bureaux of the Committee and the Environment Assembly, held on 27 and 28 October 2016; documentation, translation and interpretation; and the structure and agenda of the fourth annual meeting of the subcommittee of the Committee of Permanent Representatives, to held from 6 to 9 March 2017.
+She thanked all the members of the Committee for their hard work and active contributions during the period.